zi-ang-liu/jb-machine_learning/machine_learning/contents/rl/mdp.md

 Notes:

 * Linear programming methods can also be used to solve MDPs
-* Linear programming methods become impractical at a much smaller number of states than do DP methods (by a factor of about 100).
+* Linear programming methods become impractical at a much smaller number of states than DP methods (by a factor of about 100).

 ## Python Implementation
 ### Linear Programming for Cliff Walking Problem

 The agent is placed in a 4x12 grid world.
 The agent can move in four directions: up, down, left, and right.
-The agent receives a reward of -1 for each step taken.
-The agent receives a reward of -100 for falling off the cliff.
-The agent receives a reward of 0 for reaching the goal.
-Figure below shows the cliff walking problem implemented in OpenAI Gym.
+The agent receives a reward of -1 for each step taken, -100 for falling off the cliff, and 0 for reaching the goal.
+The figure below shows the cliff walking problem implemented in OpenAI Gym.

 ```{figure} ../images/mdp/cliff_walking.jpg
 ---